apperceive/SpeedCalculator/README.md

 - Home page for this (gh_pages?)
 - Demo pages for this (gh_pages? archive.org?)
 - Tie to jsfiddle or other playground so uses this reporitory
+- Use fontawseome bike icon for slider handle.
+- Add mechanism to track usage?

 ##### Credit's: